kyraropmet/session-rec/README.md

             example_multiple.yml to predict the remaining items of the session.
         </li>
     </ul>
-At the end of the experiments, you can find the list of recommended items under the folder Results with the suffix "Saver@".
+At the end of the experiments, you can find the evalutaion results in the "results" folder.
+You can also find the list of recommended items under the "results" folder with the suffix "Saver@".

 <h2>How to Run It</h2>
 <ol>